Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 KEY PERFORMANCE INDICATORS

-We train all internal teams working with our business and product supply chains.
-This includes sourcing, supply chain and logistics, product development, human resources, legal, construction, procurement and workplace services.
+We train key internal teams working with our business and product supply chains.
+This includes sourcing, supply chain and logistics, product development, HR, legal, construction, procurement and workplace services.

-In FY 2020/21, the supply chain, sourcing and product teams will receive online resources and a refresher training to raise awareness of modern slavery risks.
+In FY 2020/21 the supply chain, sourcing and product teams have received either introductory or refresher training to better understand forced labour indicators and raise awareness of modern slavery risks within our business operations and supply chain.

 SUPPLY CHAIN TRAINING